Software Garden OLPC Home Page

 Functionality includes:

-In this early release, there is a very simple UI for modifying the sheet consisting of a simple input box instead of a formula bar and a primitive editing button bar.
-There is a simple interface for accessing more of the editing API through drop downs.
-There is support for operations such as fill right/down, setting cell borders, text color, background color, column width, copy/paste, insert/delete row/column, sort, etc.
+In this release, there is a simple UI for modifying the sheet with a formula bar and an editing button bar.
+There is a simple interface for accessing more of the functionality through tabs.
+There is support for operations such as fill right/down, setting cell borders, text color, background color, column width, copy/paste/move, insert/delete row/column, sort, etc.

 The original SocialCalc 1.1 code, and the wikiCalc 1.0 code on which it is based, is written in Perl.
 They run on a server or your PC, with some JavaScript support running the browser for editing and other user interface purposes.
 This new version of SocialCalc is based on new code, mainly in JavaScript, that runs in a browser or other HTML/JavaScript environment like the Gecko library on the OLPC.
 In addition to the editing, the spreadsheet calculations are also performed in JavaScript.
 There is no need for a server, nor any connection to the Internet or other computers.